 While there are still costs associated with invoice financing, they can be more transparent and easier to understand and predict than factoring expenses.
 If you’re using Fundbox and you’re able to repay the advance sooner than it’s due, we waive any remaining fees, which saves you money.

 Fast business funding

 Solve cash flow problems

 Transparent fees (with an option to save when you repay early)

-Must have at least 6 months invoicing history in your accounting software
+Must have at least 2 months of invoicing history in your accounting software